mozilla-releng/relengdocs/addons/langpacks.rst

 How to handle New Languages for Release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Context: the underlying issue for this lies within `issue_15353`_ and is on the roadmap to be fixed by AMO team.
+Context: the underlying issue for this lies within `issue-15353`_ and is on the roadmap to be fixed by the AMO team.
-Some relateed work is happening in H2 2021.
+Some related work is happening in H2 2021.

 -  Once the promote phase is kicked off, any new language packs will
    fail the addon submission task, and require human intervention.